15 Best Running Trails In Las Vegas You Can Visit Today

 The 1.1-mile Exploration Peak Trail is a steep, rocky climb that takes you up to the top of Exploration Peak, offering stunning views of the city and surrounding mountains.

-On the other hand, the 1.7-mile Mountain’s Edge Loop Trail is a relatively flat trail that circles around the park’s perimeter, offering views of the park’s lush greenery and scenic mountains.
+On the other hand, the 1.7-mile Mountain’s Edge Loop Trail is relatively flat, circling the park’s perimeter.
+It offers views of the park’s lush greenery and scenic mountains.

 No matter which trail you choose, make sure to soak under the sun in one of the many picnic areas in the park to end the day as you deserve!